lukesanborn/portfolio/README.md

 I've included a variety of my coding projects in this repository.
 I've also included some Percent Human code including the Google Docs sidebar that Edward wanted to see.

-These projects highlight my skills in Python, Javascript, React, data, and Machine Learning.
+These projects highlight my skills in Python, Javascript, React, data pipelines, and Machine Learning.

 1. ### Percent Human Google Docs Sidebar